-There are two routes to reach Pangong Lake from Khalsar (33 Km from Hunder); one via Shyok and other via Leh.
+There are two routes to reach Pangong Lake from Khalsar (33 Km from Hunder); one via Shyok and another via Leh.
 Check with the BRO (Border roads organization) or locals if the route from Shyok is accessible or not.
-During our travel, there was a major landslide on the Shyok way, so had to travel all the way from Khardung La again to reach Pangong Tso.
+During our travel, there was a major landslide on the Shyok way, so we had to travel all the way from Khardung La again to reach Pangong Tso.

 Total Distance: 240 Km via Shyok and 351 km via Leh

 Total Time: 8 hrs via Shyok and 11 – 12 hrs via Leh